Client

 ITER is a large-scale, international scientific collaboration intended to prove the viability of fusion as an energy source.
 They are constructing a tokamak fusion device in southern France, with the goal of being online by 2035.

-We worked with ITER to rebrand and redesign their huge, information-driven website.
+We worked with ITER to refresh their brand, and redesign their extensive, information-driven website.

 Brand

-Yellow is integral to ITER’s brand, so all explored palettes were with this in mind.
-“Noon Yellow” is also the main color of the logomark.
+“Noon Yellow” is integral to ITER’s brand, so all explored palettes were with this in mind.

-This was going to be a website with a lot of written content, so the team paid special attention to the typography.
+This was going to be a website with a ton of written content, so the team paid special attention to the typography.
 Epilogue was chosen as the header font, a great modern serif with just enough character.
-And Inter was the choice for highly-legible body copy.
+And Inter was an obvious choice for highly-legible body copy.

 Illustration